 Click card services in the task tray on your computer screen, and disable the drive number assigned to the camera.
-Next, disconnect the USB cable from the camera, and then turn off the camera.
+After pressing the USB cradle's [USB] button and making sure that the [USB] lamp is not lit, remove the camera from the USB cradle.